milesj/packemon/packages/packemon/templates/base/README.md

 - `check` - Run the type checker, linter, and testing suite all at once.
 - `format` - Run Prettier and format all files in the project.
 - `lint` - Run the linter with ESLint.
-- `test`, `coverage` - Run the unit testing suite with Jest, and optionally with code coverage.
+- `test`, `coverage` - Run the unit testing suite with Vitest, and optionally with code coverage.
 - `type` - Run the type checker with TypeScript.

 ## What's next?